 - In most cases of obstruction, the stones block the cystic duct, which leads from the gallbladder to the common bile duct.
 This can cause pain (

 - About 10% of patients with symptomatic gallstones also have stones that pass into and obstruct the common bile duct (

 InfectionsThe most serious complication of acute cholecystitis is infection, which develops in about 20% of cases.
 It is extremely dangerous and life-threatening if it spreads to other parts of the body (a condition called

 septicemia), and surgery is often required.
 Symptoms include fever, rapid heartbeat, fast breathing, and confusion.
 Among the conditions that can lead to septicemia are the following:

-Gangrene or Abscesses.
+Gangrene or Abscess.
 If acute cholecystitis is untreated or the patient is already ill, it may become very severe.
-An abscesses or necrosis with possible gangrene can develop.
-The highest risk is in men over 50 who have a history of heart disease and high levels of infection.
+An abscess or necrosis with possible gangrene can develop.
+The highest risk is in men over 50 who have a history of heart disease.

 Fistula.
 In some cases, the inflamed gallbladder adheres to and perforates nearby organs, such as the small intestine.
 In such cases a fistula (channel) between the organs develops.
 Sometimes, in these cases, gallstones can actually pass into the small intestine, which can be very serious and may require immediate surgery.

 Gallstone Ileus.
 A gallstone blocking the intestine is known as gallstone ileus.
 It primarily occurs in patients over age 65, and can sometimes be fatal.
 Depending on where the stone is located, surgery to remove the stone may be required.